metarhia/protocol/docs/protocol.rst

 The client sends a `Session Establishment Request`_ chunk.
-The server responds either with a `New Session Establishment Response`_ chunk, or, in the case when an existing session is being restored, with a Ping chunk, to which the client responds with a Pong chunk, and both sides re-send all the chunks they did not receive.
+The server responds either with a `New Session Establishment Response`_ chunk, or, in the case when an existing session is being restored, with a `State Synchronization`_ chunk, to which the client responds with a `State Synchronization`_ chunk too, and both sides re-send all the chunks they did not receive.
 After that, both connections transition into `NORMAL`_ state.

 ``NORMAL``
 ^^^^^^^^^^